eylem2002/dxf_processing/README.md

 - npm or yarn

-### Running the Application
+Running the Application
-To run the project locally, start by launching the backend server.
-Navigate to the backend folder, activate your Python environment, and run the FastAPI server using a command such as uvicorn app.main:app --reload.
-This will start the backend API, usually accessible at http://localhost:8000.
-Next, open a new terminal window, go to the frontend folder, and start the React development server by running npm start.
-The frontend will launch in your default browser at http://localhost:3000.
-Make sure both the backend and frontend servers are running simultaneously to use the full functionality of the application.
+To get the project up and running locally, please follow these steps:

+Start the Backend Server

+Navigate to the backend directory in your terminal.

+Activate your Python environment (e.g., using venv or conda).

+Run the FastAPI server with the following command:

+bash
+Copy
+Edit
+uvicorn app.main:app --reload
+The backend API will usually be available at http://localhost:8000.

+Start the Frontend Application

+Open a new terminal window and navigate to the frontend directory.

+Install dependencies if you haven’t already by running:

+bash
+Copy
+Edit
+npm install
+Start the React development server by running:

+bash
+Copy
+Edit
+npm start
+The frontend app will open automatically in your default browser at http://localhost:3000.